dignifiedbug/limit-referral-links/README.md

 # limit-referral-links
-Force a cool-off period for links posted in your subreddit.
+Enforce a cool-off period for links posted in your subreddit.